Aspiring remote marketer?

 - More people plan to work remotely in the near future – this means that competition for spaces will be fierce.

 - General marketing skills might not be enough to get you through the door.
 Niche skills or specializations that differentiate you from others will help you stand out.
-If you aren’t sure how to go about it, this post by DigitalMarketer on the T-shaped marketer is a great place to start.
+If you aren’t sure how to go about it, this post about T-shaped marketers is a great place to start.

 Ready to start your remote job search?